czi-hca-comp-tools/easy-data/README.md

 Easy access to benchmark datasets.
 Add your benchmarking desiderata and your datasets below.

-To add a dataset, just create a section with a description and links to download it below.
-How easy can you make it to get started?

 # benchmark for what?

 A discussion of the problems for which benchmark datasets would allow for experimentation.